Getting Ready For Camp

 - This form gives permission and directions to our medical team to administer the medications listed.

 We strongly suggest that you consult with your physician regarding your child’s immunizations and make sure they are current.
 Camp follows the CDC recommendations regarding immunization requirements.
 Most campers have already received the following vaccines prior to this summer.
-For Summer 2023, the following Beber Camp Immunization Requirements must be completed prior to the start of the designated session in order for your child to be allowed to participate in camp:
+The following Beber Camp Immunization Requirements must be completed prior to the start of the designated session in order for your child to be allowed to participate in camp:

 - All campers must have received two doses of the MMR vaccine (Measles, Mumps, Rubella)